7Jay-Lee7/Registration-Form/README.md

 * Mozilla Firefox
 * Apple Safari

-### License
+### Licence

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licenced under the MIT LicenCe.
+See the LICENCE file for more information.

 ### Acknowledgments